If you had to guess, how much would you think this website costs to build?

-Although both designers and developers will understand code and what it takes to create a website, cost is driven by which area you need the most help with.
+Although both professional designers and developers will understand code and what it takes to create a website, your true website costs are driven by what you need the most help with.

 Chances are that you don’t need one over the other – you’ll require both designers and developers to get your website off the ground.